Capital Gains Rollover: Updated Tax Strategies for 2025

 How to Defer Capital Gains Taxes

-Deferring capital gains taxes means delaying the payment of taxes until a later date, allowing your investment to continue growing.
+Deferring capital gains taxes means delaying either the payment of taxes or the actual sale until a later date, allowing your investment to continue growing.
 There are a few primary methods to achieve this:

 1031 Exchange: Deferring Taxes on Real Estate Investments

 A 1031 exchange allows you to defer paying capital gains taxes on investment properties by reinvesting the proceeds from the sale into another “like-kind” property.
+Like-kind means its the same type of property.
+A commercial building sale needs to have a commercial building purchase.
 This is a highly effective strategy for real estate investors who want to preserve their capital gains without paying taxes in the year of the sale.

 For 2025, the rules around 1031 exchanges remain largely the same as previous years.
 The key points are:

-• Like-Kind Property: You must exchange your property for one of the same type, such as one piece of rental property for another rental property.
+• Like-Kind Property: As previously discussed, you must exchange your property for one of the same type, such as one piece of rental property for another rental property.
 This doesn’t extend to personal property like primary residences, vehicles, or collectibles.

 • Timeline: You must identify a replacement property within 45 days of the sale and complete the purchase within 180 days.